obss/sahi/docs/SCRIPTS.md

 If you want to export extra mAP bar plots and annotation area stats add `--extraplots` argument.

 If you want to specify area regions, set it as `--areas 1024 9216 10000000000`.

+If you want to specify export directory, set it as `--out_dir output/folder/directory `.